enonic/old-xp-doc/doc/getting-started/installation.rst

 * Any OS supporting Java
 * Java 1.8 (update 40 or above, `latest JDK download <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_)
 * Local filesystem
-* At least 1Gb of available memory
+* At least 1 GB of available memory
 * HTTP port 8080 should be available (this can be changed if needed, see :ref:`configuration`)

 For clustered deployments: